aaronxyliu/PTVgen/README.md

 5. Run `/exp/3_gen_pTs.py` to aumatically generate pTree for all libraries. pTrees will be uploaded to the local database.
 Log information will be stored to `/log/gen_pTs` folder.
 6. Run `/exp/4_mini_PTs.py` to minify the pTrees.
 7. Run `/exp/5_freq_PTs.py` to find the maximum frequrent subtree for each library, and store all the data in a new table named `min_freq_subtree`.
 In the meantime, this program will also generate the file `/extension/libraries.json`, which is required for [our Chrome extension component](https://github.com/aaronxyliu/PTV).
+8. If one library needs minimized pTree to identify the version, run `/extension/pt2json.py` to convert the pTree information from dataset into a json file.
+Then put this file into the `/data/versions/` folder of the PTV project.
+Don't forget to modify the `libraries.json` file to link this version file to the library.

 #### File Structure